dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

   - instant,
   - duration,
   - period.
-- **working with:**
+- **Working with:**
   - **time zones** and
   - **formatting dates**.

 ## Generics:
-generics in java provide a way to create classes, interfaces, and methods that operate on types specified as parameters. they offer several benefits and are essential for writing more reusable, type-safe, and flexible code. here are some reasons why we need generics in java:
+Generics in java provide a way to create classes, interfaces, and methods that operate on types specified as parameters. they offer several benefits and are essential for writing more reusable, type-safe, and flexible code. here are some reasons why we need generics in java:

 ### Introduction to generics:

-**type safety**: generics help catch type-related errors at compile-time rather than runtime. this ensures that you're using the correct types in a consistent manner, reducing the chances of bugs and runtime exceptions. example (first without generics, then with generics):
+**Type safety**: generics help catch type-related errors at compile-time rather than runtime. this ensures that you're using the correct types in a consistent manner, reducing the chances of bugs and runtime exceptions. example (first without generics, then with generics):
 ```java
 list mylist = new arraylist();